Separable Expansions for Covariance Estimation: Asymptotic Theory

 \end{theorem}

-The first term $\sqrt{\sum_{i=R+1}^\infty \sigma_i^2}$ can be viewed as the {\em bias} of our estimator, which appears because we estimate an $R$-separable approximation of a general $C$.
-Since $C$ is a Hilbert-Schmidt operator, this term converges to $0$ as $R$ increases.
-If $C$ is actually $R$-separable then this term equals zero.
+The first term on the right-hand side of \eqref{eq:bias_variance_split} can be viewed as the {\em bias} of our estimator, which appears because we estimate an $R$-separable approximation of a general $\ope C$.
+Since $\ope C$ is a Hilbert-Schmidt operator, this term converges to $0$ as $R$ increases.
+If $\ope C$ is actually $R$-separable then this vanishes.
 The second term signifies the estimation error of the $R$-separable approximation.
-As is the case in standard PCA, this error depends on the {\em spectral gap} $\alpha_i$ of the covariance operator \cite{hsing2015}.
-Note, however, that this is not the usual spectral gap, but rather the spectral gap for the sequence of squared separable component scores $(\sigma_i^2)_{i \ge 1}$.
-This is due to the fact that we are estimating the principal separable components of the covariance operator, rather than its principal components \citep[][Section~5.2]{hsing2015}.
+Similarly to principal component analysis \citep[see][Section~5.2]{hsing2015}, the error depends on the {\em spectral gap} $\alpha_i$ of the covariance operator.
+In our case, the spectral gap is in terms of the sequence of squared scores $(\sigma_i^2)_{i \ge 1}$.

 The derived rate clearly shows the bias-variance trade-off.
-While the bias term is a decreasing function of $R$, generally the variance term (governed by $a_R$) is an increasing function of $R$ (see Remark~\ref{remark:choice_of_R} below).
-This emphasizes on the need to choose an appropriate $R$ in practice.
-The actual trade-off depends on the decay of the separable component scores.
-In particular, if the scores decay slowly then we can estimate a relatively large number of components in the SCD, but the estimation error will be high.
-On the other hand, when we have a fast decay in the scores, we can estimate a rather small number of components, but with much better precision (see Appendix~\ref{subsec:optimal_R_convex}).
-In practice, we expect only a few scores to be significant and $C$ to have a relatively low degree-of-separability.
+While the bias term is a decreasing function of $R$, generally the variance term (governed by $a_R$) is an increasing function of $R$.
+This emphasizes the need to choose an appropriate $R$ in practice.
+The actual trade-off depends on the decay of the separable expansion scores.
+In particular, if the scores decay slowly then we can estimate a relatively large number of terms in the separable expansion, but the estimation error will be high.
+On the other hand, when we have a fast decay in the scores, we can estimate a rather small number of terms, but with much better precision (see Appendix~\ref{subsec:optimal_R_convex}).
+In practice, we expect only a few scores to be significant and $\ope C$ to have a relatively low degree-of-separability.
 The theorem shows that in such situations, our estimator enjoys a convergence rate of $\O_{\Prob}(N^{-1/2})$, which is the same as that of the empirical estimator.